kyra169090/Adding-values-to-an-HTML-table/README.md

 # Automated Web Input Process - Adding values to an HTML table from an Excel Spreadsheet
 You have an Excel file with values and a webpage with an HTML table?
 And you need to migrate the data from one to the other?
 No CSV import or anything?
 How annoying!
 This script can help.

-This AutoHotkey script, combined with JavaScript (for DOM manipulation), automates the process of copying selected cells from Excel and inputting the data into a web page using G33kDude's Chrome.ahk library.
+This AutoHotkey script, combined with JavaScript (for DOM manipulation), automates the process of copying selected cells from Excel and inputting the data into a web page (populating its DOM elements), using G33kDude's Chrome.ahk library.
 It's designed to work with a specific web page identified by its title.

 # How it works
 * Install AutoHotkey